 This grand Vermont marble mansion was originally built as a residence for Col. William Henry Morgan and his family in 1904.
 After many lives as an Elks lodge and the headquarters for a machining business, Glamorgan Castle currently serves as the central administration building for Alliance City Schools.

 The castle sits on 20.5 acres of land and although the outside looks like an ancient castle, the inside was designed for comfort in a combination of styles including Greek columns, a grand staircase with circular balcony, carved wood, Renaissance-style tapestries, and a Japanese breakfast room with bamboo trim and teakwood flooring.

-Guided public tours of the property are offered on most Friday afternoons, lasting about an hour and includes a number of stairs making it challenging for visitors with physical limitations.
+Guided public tours of the property are offered on most Friday afternoons, lasting about an hour, and include a number of stairs making it challenging for visitors with physical limitations.
 Private tours can also be arranged by appointment through their website.

 200 Glamorgan St., Alliance, OH 44601